 The role of a risk manager is held to a high standard because unmitigated risks can translate to huge losses.
 Here, the interviewer wants to evaluate your ability to work with minimal or zero errors.

 Tip 1: Provide a strategy that risk managers can use to reduce errors

 Tip 2: Ensure to offer a practical measure that has worked for you

-“Early on in my risk management career, I resolved to always double-check my work.
-Ever since, I make sure to review my work to identify any errors.
+“Early on in my risk management career, I resolved always to double-check my work.
+Ever since, I have made sure to review my work to identify any errors.
 I crosscheck outputs for reliability and accuracy.
 Regardless of how small or huge the task is, I carefully review every aspect to ensure it’s free from errors.
-Moreover, I adhere to project risk management processes, document all details, and monitor as well as review risks.
+Moreover, I adhere to project risk management processes, document all details, and monitor and review risks.
 These efforts help to reduce risks and maintain high performance standards.”